 In this module we draw together the threads of what is perhaps the most important feature of the MIM Service – MPRs: the different types, different uses, how they are processed and how to troubleshoot them.
 We then look at some operational considerations, including the management of run cycles using scripts, and also backup, restore, and disaster recovery.
 Various labs cover additional features of MPRs and provide experience in the operational matters.
 The last of these labs puts the finishing touches on what has – perhaps surprisingly – turned out to be quite a thorough proof-of-concept system.
 This module also gives an overview of two “extensions” to MIM’s capabilities: Roles Based Access Control, and Privileged Access Management.

-Stephen F, Senior Technical Specialist, USA Attended MIM Foundation class in real time over the internet, 2015
+Dylan O, Cyber Operations Analyst, UK Attended MIM Foundation live class in real time over the internet, 2017